Toporin/Satochip-Java/README.md

 and Desktop applications.
 In this SDK you find both the classes needed for generic communication with SmartCards as well as classes specifically addressing the Satochip.

-## Usage
+## Build and usage

+You can build the jar file with ```./gradlew clean build```

-Currently, you can import the different libraries in your Gradle project by placing the .jar library in a folder (e.g. 'libs') and by adding the following line in the *dependencies* section of your *build.gradle* file:
+You can import the different libraries in your Gradle project by placing the .jar library in a folder (e.g. 'libs') and by adding the following line in the *dependencies* section of your *build.gradle* file:

 ```api files('libs/satochip-lib-0.0.3.jar')```